 Burke & Herbert Bank Kids' Savings Account

 Burke & Herbert Bank's Kids' Savings Account makes banking fun for children by offering incentives for good financial behavior, such as quarterly prize drawings and birthday surprises.
 With as little as $10 to open (that's only a couple of visits from the tooth fairy!) and no monthly fees, we make it easy for kids to get started.* And with Online Banking, it's easy for adults to keep track of their youngsters' savings.

 Here's how it works:

-When your children (17 & under) open a Kids' Savings Account, they automatically will be a part of our Kids' Savings Club.
-As a Club member, they are eligible for our Quarterly Rewards Drawing** where they can win money or a cool prize, like a Nintendo Wii.
-Club members receive an entry for every $25 in a single deposit during the quarter.
-Kids' Club members also enjoy special treats such as birthday surprises.
+When children (17 & under) open a Kids' Savings Account, they automatically will be a part of our Kids' Savings Club.
+As a Club member, they are eligible for our Quarterly Rewards Drawing** where they can win money or a cool prize, such as a tablet or a camera.
+Club members receive one Quarterly Rewards Drawing entry for every single deposit of $25 or more during the quarter, with one qualified entry permitted per week (see complete rules below).